 That story is summarized in an 8/26/12 article for City Limits' Brooklyn Bureau, Agency, Developer Wrestle Over Atlantic Yards Affordability.
 And, as noted above, the next subsidized towers would be skewed in another way.

 Forest City and Empire State Development have stressed the innovation involved in the plan to build the first Atlantic Yards tower--and subsequent ones--via modular construction.
 It would mean fewer trucks, less noise, and less waste at the construction site, and the modular factory will be safer for workers.

-All that may be so, the main driver was that it would save Forest City money, since workers at the factory get less pay.
-And even if the building plan has fewer local impact, it was never studied--and the process wasn't disclosed.
+All that may be so, the main driver was that it would save Forest City money, since workers at the factory get less pay and, if all works well, construction in the factory and at the site could proceed simultaneously.
+Even if the building plan has fewer local impacts, it was never examined publicly.
 For example, Forest City initially said there would be one "mod" delivered overnight, then changed that to four.

 In December 2012, Forest City and ESD prominently stated that modular deliveries would begin, and Forest City invited the media on 12/12/13 to watch the first lifting of "mods" and creation of an apartment.
 After that, there were no more deliveries for weeks, fueling the conclusion that the initial stacking was just a media event.

-Curiously enough, after claiming that only modular construction would work, the first building has been delayed one year, and Forest City's new partner/overseer, the Greenland Group, has decided to build the next towers through conventional means.
+Indeed, after claiming that only modular construction would work, the first building has been delayed multiple times, and Forest City's new partner/overseer, the Greenland Group, has decided to build the next towers through conventional means.